FormantIO/ros2-adapter/README.md

 Setting the `"formantType"` to `"numericset"` or `"bitset"` and specifying multiple values in `"messagePaths"` will ingest multiple fields from a given ROS topic into a single, multi-valued datapoint in Formant.

+## Running the adapter

+The repo can either be zipped and configured as an adapter in Formant with "Exec command" `./start.sh`, or can be run manually.